-Various styles of travel coffee maker exist from simple portable filters to 1 cup coffee machines and french presses, but prices seem to vary little, expect to pay less than £30, $50 for whatever coffee machine you choose.
-The Aerobie AeroPress (below) is the current popular buy, we use one, the coffee is great, but there are other alternatives.
-We mention a good one.
+Various styles of travel coffee maker exist from simple portable filters to 1-cup coffee machines and French presses, but prices seem to vary little, expect to pay less than £30, $50, for whatever coffee machine you choose.

 Whichever way you look at it, your travel coffee maker will save you money on buying coffee out and give you greater freedom to explore on your own terms.
 At the same time it could help you cut your plastic consumption, that’s something we all need to think about.
-Add a robust insulated coffee cup to your travel coffee maker, or even a grinder, and you have a big bonus for coffee lovers on the move.
-These small compact devices are easy to carry and would make great gifts.

-The Best Travel Coffee Maker For Us, and For You
+The Best Travel Coffee Maker-Our Choice

 Aeropress is Our Favourite Portable Coffee Maker for Travel

-As you can see from the photo above, we use an Aeropress coffee maker.
-We don’t always carry it, but if we’re staying in one place for a while, maybe a rental or Airbnb, we need it.
-Particularly if we’re travelling in certain parts of Asia where good coffee is hard to find.
-(The little red metal coffee pot on the left is our “at home” coffee solution.
+The little red metal coffee pot on the left in the photo is our “at home” coffee solution.
 It makes amazing coffee but needs a stovetop.
 It doesn’t need filters, which is a bonus.
-One of these could work for you in rentals or hostels or for camping.)
-The Aeropress is certainly a little lighter and easier to carry although maybe less robust.
-It can be bought with a travel pouch.
+One of these could work for you in rentals or hostels or for camping.

-All you need is the coffee, boiling water, filters and a cup.
-The tiny filters are very portable but still, you need filters.
-It’s quicker than a traditional cafetiere, taking just seconds to produce great coffee.
+An Aeropress is quicker than a traditional cafetiere, taking just seconds to produce great coffee.
 It takes a fair bit of force to depress the plunger, but if you really want that coffee, no worries.
-Many say Aeropress makes the best coffee they ever had, I’m not that discerning, but it’s certainly good.
-You can buy yourself, or your friend, an Aeropress here.

 Other Options For Making Coffee As You Travel

-The Basics, A Travel Kettle For Instant Coffee or Tea
+A Travel Kettle For Instant Coffee or Tea

 A more modern version of a plug-in travel coffee maker, a self-contained machine ideal for hotel rooms.
 Nobody is going to be throwing one of these in their backpack, but if you care more about coffee that travelling light, this could be an answer.